thudzj/ScalableBDL/README.md

 Please cite our paper if you use this code in your own work:
 ```
 @article{deng2020bayesadapter,
-  title={BayesAdapter: Being Bayesian, Inexpensively and Robustly, via Bayeisan Fine-tuning},
+  title={BayesAdapter: Being Bayesian, Inexpensively and Reliably, via Bayesian Fine-tuning},
-  author={Deng, Zhijie and Yang, Xiao and Zhang, Hao and Dong, Yinpeng and Zhu, Jun},
+  author={Deng, Zhijie and Zhang, Hao and Yang, Xiao and Dong, Yinpeng and Zhu, Jun},
   journal={arXiv preprint arXiv:2010.01979},
   year={2020}
+}

+@inproceedings{deng2021libre,
+  title={LiBRe: A Practical Bayesian Approach to Adversarial Detection},
+  author={Deng, Zhijie and Yang, Xiao and Xu, Shizhen and Su, Hang and Zhu, Jun},
+  booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition},
+  pages={972--982},
+  year={2021}
 }
 ```